 When wearing head-to-toe in the same or very similar textures it tends to emphasize the look of inexpensive clothes…and not in a good way.

 Instead, when you mix and match varying textures it often leads to the inexpensive petite clothes appearing much more expensive.

 Start with something like a faux leather skirt, something that’s a staple in inexpensive clothing sections.
-Instead of wearing a matching jacket with the faux leather skirt, mix up the texture and style it with a cable knit sweater like I did.
+Instead of wearing a matching jacket with a faux leather skirt, mix up the texture and style it with a cable knit sweater like I did.

-All of the pieces can be quite affordable, but the texture mix adds so much more style and individuality to create an expensive looking outfit.
+All of the pieces can be quite affordable, but the texture mix adds so much more style and individuality to create an expensive-looking outfit.

 Mix trends with classics